semgrep/semgrep-docs/docs/semgrep-ci/ci-environment-variables.md

 ### `SEMGREP_COMMIT`

 Set `SEMGREP_COMMIT` to define the commit hash for the URL used to generate hyperlinks in the [Findings](/docs/semgrep-code/findings) page.
-To avoid hardcoding this value, check your CI provider's documentation for available environment variables that can automatically detect the correct values for every CI job.
+To avoid hardcoding this value, check your CI provider's documentation for available variables that provide the correct values for every CI job.

 Examples: